-The Cassius Blue (Leptotes cassius), second picture in the composite, one of two native Leptotes species, inhabits Southeast grasslands.
+The Cassius Blue (Leptotes cassius), one of two native Leptotes species, inhabits Southeast grasslands.

 Smaller than average for a blue, with two brightly colored eye spots on the wing's edge, their quick and erratic flight pattern provides the first field identification clue of its presence.

 The Larvae feed on a variety of plants including members of the pea and leadwort families.
 Adults nectar on a variety of flowers.

 The Melissa Blue Butterfly (Lycaeides melissa), a fairly common western species, also has an endangered subspecies, the Karner Blue of the Great Lakes region.